Taking Stock, Moving Forward

 As I began my tenure in 2014 as CHCF’s second president, I joined a highly respected organization that had distinguished itself through the dissemination of high-quality, policy-relevant analyses and research, and the development of innovative approaches to care improvement.
 Over the past year, we have taken stock of CHCF’s considerable resources and reputation, including our staff and board expertise; our longstanding and deep partnerships with policymakers, advocates, academics, and delivery system leaders; our financial resources, which give us the ability to make grants and investments; and our position as an independent, nonpartisan organization.
 We have sought to identify how we could further sharpen and focus our work toward sustained and meaningful impact around our mission of promoting the availability of and access to quality and affordable health care.

 Last month CHCF’s board endorsed three broad priorities for us for the next five years.
-These goal areas build upon CHCF’s strengths and reflect the rising importance of Medi-Cal as a source of coverage for low-income Californians, the opportunity to improve behavioral health care delivery and services, and the recognition that engaged consumers are key to system transformation.
+These goal areas build upon CHCF’s strengths and reflect the rising importance of Medi-Cal as a source of coverage for Californians with low incomes, the opportunity to improve behavioral health care delivery and services, and the recognition that engaged consumers are key to system transformation.
 Our three overarching goals are:

-Improving access to coverage and care for low-income Californians (organized around coverage and navigation, safety-net capacity, and consumer-focused care)
+- Improving access to coverage and care for Californians with low incomes (organized around coverage and navigation, safety-net capacity, and consumer-focused care)

 There is urgency in our quest to improve care, especially for those not well served by our current system.
 In more than 30 years as a practicing physician, I have seen pervasive inequality that confronts poor and disenfranchised people who want the opportunity to live without disease, and when illness comes, to receive care from competent clinicians in their communities.
 I have seen waste and inefficiency that threaten the health not only of our health care system, but also of our society at large.